 Lenore McGarry is a retired city firefighter, long-time activist and organizer, and member of Witness for Peace steering committee for Mid-Atlantic region.
 She currently lives with her husband in Freewill, NY outside of Ithaca.

 “I am passionate about the people of Latin America in general and especially in those places where I’ve visited and made friends: Guatemala and Mexico.
 I try to contribute in ways which foster self-sufficiency, such as education.
 I like to work in solidarity with persons who struggle for basic needs, human rights and dignity.
 Mostly I network— connect people who can help with those who would benefit.
 In the future I hope to teach English to people who desire it.
 In exchange, I would like to be taught an indigenous language—perhaps Mixtec.”

-Carolyn Vaughan is the newest member of the Board and has traveled and studied in several Third World countries, in particular, Guatemala, Mexico, Costa Rica, India, Sri Lanka and Bangladesh.
+Carolyn Vaughan has traveled and studied in several Third World countries, in particular, Guatemala, Mexico, Costa Rica, India, Sri Lanka and Bangladesh.
 She considers herself a citizen of the world.
 She worked in non-profit organizations for most of her life and lived with her husband, Joe, in Boston over 30 years, coming back to St. Louis in 2006.
 They have an adopted daughter from El Salvador who now has five children of her own in California.
 In the 1990’s they co-founded a small sustainable/spiritual community in South Carolina.
 Currently she does book design/layout, website design and is an artist creating paintings of landscapes, pet portraits and other things of beauty!